theabsparrow/assignment-six-client/README.md

 # Daly Dish (Meal service)

-Welcome to **Daily Dish**, a modern, responsive, and user-friendly car selling platform built with the MERN Stack.
+Welcome to **Daily Dish**, a modern, responsive, and user-friendly Meal service platform built with the MERN Stack.
 This platform allows users to explore, buy, and manage meal listings effortlessly with an intuitive interface and robust features.

 ---